-Nearly thirty years and over that many books later, I am currently completely re-writing and updating ‘Spitfire Squadron’ – with the benefit of twenty-eight years more experience, knowledge, and a huge archive of correspondence, interviews and photographs provided by the veterans – all of whom are sadly now deceased.
+Nearly thirty years and well over that many books later, I decided to write a completely new history of Brian Lane and 19 Squadron during our Finest Hour – with the benefit of many more years’ experience, knowledge, and a huge archive of correspondence, interviews and photographs provided by the veterans – all of whom are sadly now deceased.

-The new ‘Spitfire!’ is not just another day-by-day micro history of a Spitfire squadron during the Dunkirk and Battle of Britain period, but set within the much wider social, political and military context, proliferated with previously unpublished material, including first-hand accounts and a detailed reconstruction of Brian Lane’s last, fateful, flight.
-The book will also update on the fates of those involved, and relevant commemorations, including the erection of a blue plaque at Brian’s Pinner home organised by local resident and enthusiast Paul Baderman in 2013.
+The new Spitfire!
+The Full Story of a Battle of Britain Fighter Squadron, published by Pen & Sword in 2019, is not just another day-by-day micro history of a Spitfire squadron during the Dunkirk and Battle of Britain period, but set within the much wider social, political and military context, proliferated with previously unpublished material, including first-hand accounts and a detailed reconstruction of Brian Lane’s last, fateful, flight.
+This comprehensive and substantial, uniquely illustrated, book also updates on the fates of those involved, and relevant commemorations, including the erection of a blue plaque at Brian’s Pinner home organised by local resident and enthusiast Paul Baderman in 2013.